GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_non_spatial_tools.md

 6. Open the attribute table for the new layer and scroll to the right.
 Here you will find the joined attributes

 Great!
-We have successfully added the population data to our adminsitrative boundaries layer.
+We have successfully added the population data to our administrative boundaries layer.
 Now, we can visualise the population distribution or continue to analyse our data.

 ```{figure} /fig/nga_pop_join.png